Newquay: Mid Cornwall Metro

 The Mid Cornwall Metro received provisional approval for government funding worth almost £50 million on 18 January 2023, and the project was approved by Cornwall Council in December 2023, on condition that budgets are kept under control.

 A second platform was restored at Newquay in early 2025 and there will be other improvements to the terminus as well as upgraded signalling and an additional crossing place (a section of double track) at Tregoss Moor, between St Columb Road and Roche stations.
-This crossing place, 400 m, was laid during a month-long closure of the line in March 2025.
+This crossing place, 400 m long, was laid during a month-long closure of the line in March 2025.
 The MCM will provide a clockface hourly service between Newquay, Par, St Austell, Truro and Falmouth Docks.

 Work is now under way.
 The frequency of trains to Par had been due to be doubled to hourly in May 2025, but this improvement has been delayed until later in the year.
 Newquay services are set to be extended to Truro and Falmouth in 2026.